 Carbon stock of community forest depends on climatic conditions, soil type, landscape, altitude, aspect, species, density of stands and forest age (Shrestha and Singh, 2008).
-Various spatial and temporal factors including forest type, size, age, stand structure, associated vegetation and ecological zonation are determinants of carbon storage in forest (Karki et al, 2016).
-Schima wallichii (Chilaune) and Castanopsis species (Katus) are the dominant tree species at midhills of Nepal.
-Schima wallichii and Castanopsis species constitute about 2.66% and 1.73% of total stem volume of Nepal (DFRS, 2015).
-There is higher variation in past studies (Khanal, 2008; Shrestha, 2009; Aryal, 2010; Neupane and Sharma, 2014; Pandit, 2014) regarding to carbon content in Schima-Castanopsis forest.
-The inconsistent findings indicate the higher level of variability and uncertainty in carbon sequestration in Schima-Castanopsis forest.
-Thus the previous studies about the carbon sequestration of Schima-Castanopsis forest of midhills are inadequate to characterize the carbon sequestration in these forests.
+Various spatial and temporal factors including forest type, size, age, stand structure, associated vegetation and ecological zonation are determinants of carbon storage in forest (Karki et al., 2016).
+Schimawallichii (Chilaune) and Castanopsis species (Katus) are the dominant forest types especially in the midhills of Nepal.
+Schima wallichii and Castanopsis species constitute about 2.66% and 1.73% respectively of total stem volume of Nepal (DFRS, 2015).
+There is higher variation in past studies (Khanal, 2008; Neupane and Sharma, 2014; Pandit, 2014; Shrestha, 2009) regarding to carbon content in Schima-Castanopsis forest.
+The inconsistent findings indicate the higher level of variability and uncertainty in carbon sequestration in Schima-Castanopsis forest of midhills are inadequate to characterize the carbon sequestration in these forests.
 More detail studies are needed to get better estimate of carbon sequestration in community managed forests (Bhattarai et al, 2012).
-The main carbon pools in forests are the living biomass of trees and understory vegetation and the dead mass of litter, woody debris and soil organic matter of which above ground biomass is important from the perspectives of deforestation and degradation (Gibbs et al, 2007).
-In this regard, this study aims to estimate the carbon content in biomass of Schima-Castanopsis forest in a midhill community forest.
+The major carbon pools in forests are the living biomass of trees and understory vegetation and the dead mass of litter, woody debris and soil organic matter of which aboveground biomass is important from the perspectives of deforestation and degradation (Gibbs et al, 2007).
+In this regard this study was carried out with the aim of estimating carbon content in biomass of Schima-Castanopsis forest of midhills of Nepal.